mv-2112/canonical-openstack-docs/how-to/features/maintenance.rst

 Cold migration is not supported
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently cold migration is not supported in Sunbeam.
-So maintenance mode pre-flight check will block user to continue if there are any instances in SHOTOFF status.
+So maintenance mode pre-flight check will block user to continue if there are any instances in SHUTOFF status.
 This will blocked until upstream watcher support disabling cold migration in host maintenance strategy.